Please call in case of sewer overflow, backup or other emergency.

 Everyday in California, unwanted or expired medicine is disposed of down the toilet.
 While this was once recommended practice to protect children and pets from accidental poisonings, studies show that pharmaceuticals can pass through wastewater treatment facilities into creeks, rivers, bays and oceans.
 In 2002, the U.S. Geological Survey reported that there were pharmaceutical compounds in 80% of waterways tested.
 Because many of these compounds are designed to be effective in small doses, there is concern that they may have impacts on water quality and wildlife.

 Grease is a problem.
 In the sewage collection and treatment business, grease is singled out for special attention because of its poor solubility in water and its tendency to separate from the liquid solution.
 Large amounts of oil and grease in the wastewater cause trouble in the collection system pipes and the wastewater treatment plant.
-It decreases pipe capacity and, therefore, requires that piping systems be cleaned more often and/ or some piping to be replaced sooner than otherwise expected.
+It decreases pipe capacity and, therefore, requires that piping systems be cleaned more often.
 Grease in a warm liquid may not appear harmful.
 But, as the liquid cools, the grease or fat congeals and causes nauseous mats on the surface of settling tanks, digesters, and the interior of pipes and other surfaces which may cause a shutdown of treatment plant units or messy backups in your home or business.

 The scope and purpose of the District’s Grease Control Program is to aid in the prevention of sanitary sewer blockages, obstructions and sanitary sewer overflows.
 The program establishes uniform permitting, maintenance and monitoring requirements for controlling the discharge of grease from food service facilities discharging into the District’s wastewater collection system.